 For centuries Paris has been the laboratory where innovative architects and artists have come to test their ideas.
 And even on the present day, this is still true.
 The most visited city in the world has magnificent buildings, all designed in the most beautiful ways and with the best materials.
 Maybe that inspired some professionals to continue this legacy on their own projects.
 If you want to know the names of those who keep the practice of architecture very much alive in the City of Light, here is a list of the best architects in Paris.

 Jean Nouvel was born in 1945 and is a French architect.
 Nouvel studied at the École des Beaux-Arts in Paris and was a founding member of Mars 1976 and Syndicat de l’Architecture.
 He has obtained a number of prestigious distinctions over the course of his career, including the Aga Khan Award for Architecture (technically, the prize was awarded for the Institut du Monde Arabe which Nouvel designed), the Wolf Prize in Arts in 2005 and the Pritzker Prize in 2008.
 A number of museums and architectural centers have presented retrospectives of his work.
 He designed the Philharmonie de Paris, Doha Tower in Qatar and a project in 100 Eleventh Avenue in Manhattan, for example.

 Based in Paris, RDAI is top architecure company, directed by the architect Denis Montel.
 Originally created with a focus on interior architecture projects, RDAI today is an agency practicing architecture, interior architecture and design.
-A sister company, RDAI-Architecture, was created in July 2007.
-RDAI privileges the essential, avoids the superfluous and searches for the contours of beauty.
+A sister company, RDAI-Architecture, was created on July 2007.
+RDAI privileges the essential avoids the superfluous and searches for the contours of beauty.
 The finished project aspires to go beyond the expectations of the client and to interpret what is left unsaid.
-The company has designed the store of Elie Saab in Paris, for exemple.
+The company has designed the store of Elie Saab in Paris, for example.